codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; protonet.version

+This parameter is deprecated and will be removed in the future versions

 This status variable is used to check which transport backend protocol version is used.

 .. csv-table::